 • ‘The body and the body alone is capable of making visible what is invisible: the spiritual and the divine.’
 Theology of the Body, Catechesis XIX, 4

-The Karol Wojtyla School of Mission in cooperation with the Faculty of Theology of the Catholic University in Košice and alumni of the ITI Catholic University in Trumau, Austria are organizing a two-semester online program focused on the study of the catechesis of St. John Paul II's Theology of the Body.
+Karol Wojtyla School of Mission in cooperation with the Faculty of Theology of the Catholic University in Košice and with alumni of the International Theological Instititute in Trumau (ITI), Austria have prepared two-semester program focused on the study of the catechesis of the Theology of the Body of St. John Paul II.
 In the first semester, the goal will be to study the first two cycles of Theology of the Body.
 The second semester will focus on the remaining four cycles.
 The semesters build upon each other.
 The meetings are conducted in the seminar method by experienced lecturers.

 • Where?